F5Networks/f5-ci-docs/docs/openshift/index.rst

 The prerequisites below are in addition to the :ref:`F5 Kubernetes Integration's general prerequisites <k8s-prereqs>`.

 #.
 The |kctlr-long| needs an `OpenShift user account`_ with permission to access nodes, endpoints, services, and configmaps.
-Specifically, the `Verbs and Resources`_ needed are:
+   Add the verbs and resources shown below to your `Authorization Policy`_:

    #. ``[get list watch] [nodes endpoints services namespaces]``
    #. ``[get list update watch] [configmaps]``